 - Clean vehicles between shifts and handovers

 - If an employee is required to stay away from home, keep details of their stay on a central log

 - Ensure all workers maintain good hygiene by using hand sanitiser and/or washing their hands frequently

-More information on keeping your customers, visitors and staff safe when you open for business on July 4 can be found on the following sites:
+More information on keeping your customers, visitors and staff safe when you reopen for business can be found on the following sites:

 - Gov.uk – Working Safely for restaurants offering takeaway or delivery

 - Full Government guidance on keeping your workers and customers safe